Gilan sex scandals: Consequences

 The release of the homosexual video featuring Seghati sparked a strong reaction across Iranian social media platforms, with online users accusing him of blatant hypocrisy.
 Despite being hailed as a "champion of Islamic values and the Islamic family" by conservative factions within Gilan province, who endorse his extremist viewpoints, these videos suggest a dual existence he is leading.
 As reported by Iranian media, Seghati was "replaced" from his position as director general without any accompanying explanation.
 Notably, this incident led to the arrest of seven other individuals connected to this situation.
 Surprisingly, despite the video's widespread circulation, Seghati himself has not been subject to legal repercussions.
 However, it seems that the state is refraining from prosecuting Seghati for his actions, instead actively pursuing the individual responsible for recording, leaking, and disseminating these videos.
 Mojtaba Zolnouri, the Deputy Speaker of the Parliament of the Islamic Republic, asserted, "The transgressions of those who disseminated these videos outweigh those of the participants."
 Reza Seghati has chosen not to offer any commentary on the video.
 A few days following the video's release, the individual behind the Telegram channel "Gilan News," which initially shared these videos, came forward, revealing that he had been subjected to death threats.
 He also stated that his family members had been briefly detained in Iran.

 The scandal further ignited conjecture regarding the potential involvement of a power struggle within Gilan province.
 Historical instances have shown that allegations of same-sex relations were employed as a means to eradicate political adversaries.
 As conveyed by Peyman Behbodi, who oversees Gilan Radio's Telegram channel, operatives from Gilan's Intelligence Department have apprehended the implicated official's sister and nieces.
-Gilan Radio, in multiple instances, had voiced censure against Saghati, characterizing him as an antagonist to provincial Governor Asadollah Abbasi.
+Gilan Radio, in multiple instances, had voiced censure against Seghati, characterizing him as an antagonist to provincial Governor Asadollah Abbasi.

 However, Mojtaba Zolnouri, the deputy speaker of the Iranian parliament, expressed that the true wrongdoers were the individuals responsible for leaking the videos that caused embarrassment to Iran's religious leadership.
 During a visit to a monastery in northern Gilan province, Zolnouri remarked, "The transgression committed by those who disseminated these videos of fornication exceeds that of the individuals involved in the act".
 The videos were subject of discussion even within the country's National Security Council.